dgrebb/continue-on-error-comment/README.md

 ```

 Test-id is used to identify which test failed, so make sure that you pass the relevant `matrix` variables so that you can identify it later.

+### Pull Request Context

+`continue-on-error-comment` is designed to be used in the context of a Pull Request.
+It doesn't make much sense to run this on a commit on a branch.

+If you do end up adding this action in a non-PR context then it is designed to just do nothing and continue without error.
+If you find that isn't true please open a bug report with reproduction instructions and we will fix the problem.

 ## Inputs